Translation and Interpreting Services

 Google Translate is a free 3rd party service that, for the most part, performs an acceptable level of translation.
 However, it does attempt to perform a literal translation and, as with any automated system, it is not always accurate.

-Please keep this in mind when using the service via these external links.
+Please keep this in mind when using automated translation services.

 Haringey Council believes that all members of the community have the right to equal access to information and services provided by the Council.